Committee Members

 Dr Jennifer Pearson - Chair

-Jennifer Pearson is the President of the national Australian Association for Environmental Education Inc and the Convenor of the WA Chapter.
+Jennifer Pearson is the Vice President of the national Australian Association for Environmental Education Inc and the Convenor of the WA Chapter.

 Email: pearsonjo@iinet.net.au